shiffman/shiffman.net/teaching/a2z/generate/index.md

 var pick = possibilities[i];
 {% endhighlight %}

 Each element in the case of an array with two spots has a 50% chance of being picked.
-But what if my array looked like the following:
+But what if created the array as follows instead?

 {% highlight javascript %}
 // Two choices, but one appears twice var possibilities = ['a','a', 'd'];
 {% endhighlight %}

-Now when I go to pick an element I have a two of three chance of picking an 'a'.
-In fact, I am twice as likely to pick an 'a'.
+Now when picking a random element, there is a two out of three chance of picking ‘a’.
+In fact, ‘a’ is twice as likely to be picked than ‘d’.
 Using [all the letter frequencies found in this JSON file](letterfreq.json), we could rewrite our random generator to build an array of letters, adding each letter to the array a number of times according to its frequency.

-<p id="randomfreq"></p>
+<pre><code id="randomfreq"></code></pre>

 {% highlight javascript %}
 // All the possible letters